HelionDevPlatform/helion-rabbitmq-php/README.md

   Services Cluster available, please create one before continuing.
 You will also need to install the Helion CLI.
 - Make sure that the RabbitMQ service is enabled.
 It is not enabled by default.
+  You can take the following steps to enable it:
     - Go to the Management Console (e.g. https://api.example.com)
     - Admin --> Cluster --> Settings (gear icon on right corner) --> Check off Rabbit3 --> Save